Roald Hoffmann, a Nobel laureate, poet, and playwright, is a tireless advocate of the wonders of science and the beauty of chemistry.

 Science History Institute

 Hoffmann received the Nobel Prize in Chemistry in 1981 for his theories concerning the course of chemical reactions.
 He has also received the National Medal of Science and several awards from the American Chemical Society, including the Priestley Medal, the Arthur C. Cope Award in Organic Chemistry, and the Award in Inorganic Chemistry.
 He holds more than 25 honorary degrees.
-In 2006 he was awarded the American Institute of Chemists Gold Medal.
+In 2006 he was awarded the American Institute of Chemists Gold Medal, and in 2019 delivered the Ullyot Public Affairs Lecture.
 Hoffmann is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society, and several foreign academies.
 He has published more than 450 scientific articles.